sematext/docs/docs/tracing/database-operations.md

 Important:

-  - To get this information **add SPM agent to the *application that is talking to a data store* **(e.g. Solr or Elasticsearch or any backend with which your application communicates using SQL - MySQL, Apache Cassandra (CQL), Apache Phoenix, Drill, Impala, and any other backend apps talk to via JDBC).
-This is because the *SPM agent captures operations at that client layer, not in the server itself*.
+  - To get this information **add App Agent to the *application that is talking to a data store* **(e.g. Solr or Elasticsearch or any backend with which your application communicates using SQL - MySQL, Apache Cassandra (CQL), Apache Phoenix, Drill, Impala, and any other backend apps talk to via JDBC).
+This is because the *App Agent captures operations at that client layer, not in the server itself*.

   - This works only for Java applications

-  - To start capturing this information [enable Transaction Tracing](enable) in your SPM agents
+  - To start capturing this information [enable Transaction Tracing](enable) in your App Agent

   - Requires App Agent running in [embedded mode](/monitoring/spm-monitor-javaagent)
   <div class="video_container">